jgmac1106/bloggingme/theoeretical perspective.md

 ## Humans and sociotechnical systems

 Literacy and langauge have always intertwined with society.
 Halliday's exploration of language (1978) requires us to acknowledge how the web gets shaped by  sociotechincal systems (Huges).

-Just as every tool for ltiercy before it the web gets  by composed of material technologies, technical specifications, organizations, and finally individuals.
+... acknowledge that the Web is not simply a technical system distinct from the social contexts into which it is deployed.
+Instead, just like every tool for literacy before it, the Web is a sociotechnical infrastructure whose components include its users, builders, maintainers, and other stakeholders (Hughes, 1987).

 As a sociotechnical system this envokes issues of power (Focault).

-Sociotechnical systems require co-creation.
-All the components in a system, including the people, influence each other(Latour, 2008).
-In prescriptive technolgies the control and power of the user gets restricted while th commercial needs of platform providers get highlighted.
-We do not recognize the power students have to shape out system (Latour, 2004).
+When functioning smoothly, such infrastructures tend to fade into the background, obfuscating their constituent parts, historical trajectory, and the fierce debates that have shaped their influence upon the social order (Star, 1999, Sandvig, 2013).
+Prescriptive designs enhance the seamlessness of such systems, and in so doing reduce opportunities for contesting or choosing their future direction.
+From the perspective of users who are discouraged from considering how the design might be different, such technologies achieve a sense of _closure_ (Pinch & Bijker, 1987).

+Latour's (2004) distinction between _matters of fact_ and _matters of concern_ can help consider this issue.
+Latour identifies _matters of fact_ as those features of the world we perceive as stable and beyond our control, and _matters of concern_ as things that exist in flux and demand critique and engagement to shape their futures.
+When technologies present limited options for their use, they are likely to be taken as matters of fact, since they appear beyond the influence of most individuals.
+Forms of engagement with technology that simultaneously promote critical inquiry and technical fluency can encourage turning the relationship between technology and society into a _matter of concern_ (e.g. Ratto, 2001).

 For the past thirty years we have looked at the sociotechincal system of the web as a technology issue and not a literacy issue (Leu, 2015).
 This has lead to educators  utlizing presecriptive, rather than holistic technologies to manage the web.
 This in turn further reduces the ability of students to read, write, and participate on the web as they do not touch the material langauge, HTML, used on the web.